By: Suranthi Fernando

 I quickly learned to walk with my eyes cast down to the floor and walk with my shoulders hunched forward, as opposed to the confident squared shoulders most young women hold with confident striding.
 I would half walk-half run to my destination, my heart thumping like a heavy bass drum set in my throat any time I got within 5 feet of a scruffy looking group of males lounging around on the streets.
 I often found myself wanting to stay home, even though I longed to explore my country freely while on vacation.

 Most often, even with my attempts to avoid being catcalled, I would have unwanted comments on my hair, my face, and even my clothes.
-One time, a young man got way too close to me, tugging on my shirt and asking me where I bought it, saying it made him feel really horny (it was a very un-sexy misshapen checkered lumberjack flannel button-down).
-I yanked it out of his hand and took off running down the street.
+One time, a young man got way too close to me, calling me ‘nangi’ (‘younger sister’ in Sinhalese), tugging on my shirt and asking me where I bought it (it was an old misshapen checkered lumberjack flannel button-down), while also attempting to ask me unnecessary personal questions.
+I yanked it out of his hand and walked quickly towards my family.
 To my horror, he followed me!
-I sprinted away, convinced that I was about to either get raped, killed or both.
-To my enormous luck and relief, I ran into some male friends, who immediately held me close and stared the horrible man down, effectively causing him to slink away.
-Had I not run into my friends at that exact moment, I do not know what would have happened to me or where I would be today.
+I sprinted towards my cousins while calling out to them.
+They noticed my panic and proceeded to stare the horrible man down, effectively causing him to slink away.
+Had I not called out or had they not reacted at that exact moment, I might have been in harm’s way.

 While this may not happen every single day, having unwanted male attention forced upon them is an unfortunate reality of most women, not just in Sri Lanka but around the world, which makes me honestly wonder what sort of delusions some men have to think that their harassment can be translated into a mating call that their targets are obliged to respond positively to.